Native Plants and Pollinator-Friendly Habitat

 We sell plants in containers or by the flat for use in home gardens, rain gardens, and prairie or wetland restoration projects.
 We partner with Blue Thumb/Metro Blooms, and we have been approved as a "Pollinator Champion" by the Pollinator Friendly Alliance.
 Additionally, our practices have earned us a Bee-Friendly Farm certification from the national organization Pollinator Partnership.

-Please get in touch for more detailed information about our 2017 plant list and availability, pricing, special orders, and custom growing.
+Please get in touch for more detailed information about our 2018 Native Plant List and availability, pricing, special orders, and custom growing.

 Note - we are a family farm, not a retail nursery.
-We hold annual plant sales in May on the farm, and you can find our products at native plant markets such as the Landscape Revival in Roseville, MN on June 3, 2017.
+We hold an annual plant sale on the farm in May, and you can find our products at markets such as the Burnsville Native Plant Market on May 19, 2018, the Landscape Revival in Shoreview on June 9, 2018.
 We will also have plants available at the downtown St. Paul farmers' market on Saturdays and Sundays.
 Special arrangements for customers interested in native plants can be accommodated with advanced notice.
-Send Karin an email (firstname.lastname@example.org), and we'll arrange a way to get plants for your garden and restoration projects!
+Send Karin an email (email@example.com), and we'll arrange a way to get plants for your garden and restoration projects!